William A. H. Loveland: Biography

 In the 1860s, Loveland became an enthusiastic promoter of building a railroad west of Golden through the Rocky Mountains, with the idea that Golden would become a great railroad metropolis of the region.
 In the early 1860s he began purchasing right-of-way in the canyon west of Golden.
 In 1864, he helped found the Colorado, Clear Creek and Pacific Railway (later Colorado Central Railroad) with the intention of building a rail line the mining communities, and connecting it to the transcontinental railroad that was to be built to the north across present-day Wyoming.
 Loveland's early efforts to build a railroad were hampered by a lack of funds, as well as a fierce struggle for control of the railroad itself.
 In the meantime, in 1867, the territorial capital was moved to Denver, and in 1870, the rival Denver Pacific Railway completed its line between Denver and Cheyenne, cementing Denver as the future metropolis of Colorado.
 Loveland and his partners had to settle for connecting Golden to the Denver Pacific line.
 It was not until 1877 that the company was able to construct its own direct line from Golden (via Boulder and Fort Collins) to Cheyenne.
 After the completion of the line, the new city of Loveland, Colorado was founded in Larimer County along the route and named in his honor.
 Loveland Pass in the Rockies west of Golden is also named for him.

 In 1870, Loveland was instrumental in persuading the Colorado Territorial Legislature to authorize funds for the establishment of the Colorado School of Mines in Golden.
-He later served on the board of trustees of the School of Mines after the Episcopal Church sold it to the Territory in 1874.
+He later served as the first chairman of the board of trustees of the School of Mines after the Episcopal Church sold it to the Territory in 1874.

 Loveland was one of the most prominent philanthropists his area has known, whose contributions also helped build the community.
 Loveland gave land for three schools in Golden, and six churches including the Methodist (3rd church in Colorado), Baptist (oldest church of its faith in Colorado), Episcopalian, Disciples of Christ, Presbyterian, and Lutheran (first Swedish immigrant church in Colorado).
 He regularly lent his hall for public events, community organizations and governmental entities, including the municipal, county and Territorial governments.